Plasma Cutter Torch Lead Size: Length and Diameter Guide

 Compatible Torch Models

-You should verify compatibility against plasma cutter brands and documented torch lead types before buying or extending leads.
-Check nozzle diameter to validate the lead’s internal diameter supports required gas flow and cutting precision.
+Verify compatibility against plasma cutter brands and documented torch lead types before buying or extending.
+Check nozzle diameter to confirm the lead’s internal diameter supports required gas flow and cutting precision.
+For proprietary systems like the Hypertherm Powermax series, manufacturer-specific leads are required for proper fit and performance.

 • Match amperage, gas type, connector pins, length, and diameter to maintain safety and cut quality.